cloudflare/cloudflare-docs/products/api-shield/src/content/products/mtls.md

 1. [Enable mTLS](https://developers.cloudflare.com/ssl/client-certificates/enable-mtls) for the hosts you wish to protect.

-1. Create Cloudflare firewall rules that [require API requests to present a valid client certificate](https://developers.cloudflare.com/firewall/recipes/require-valid-client-certificate).
+1. Create Cloudflare Firewall Rules that [require API requests to present a valid client certificate](https://developers.cloudflare.com/firewall/recipes/require-valid-client-certificate).
 The **Firewall** app in the Cloudflare dashboard provides a dedicated interface where you can [create mTLS rules](https://developers.cloudflare.com/firewall/cf-dashboard/create-mtls-rule).

 <Aside type='warning' header='Important'>